philippmoritzer/bd-ml-project/README.md

   *Geomap: Color Mapping Transform*

 A new panel is created for the heatmap.
 The query's data source is `— Dashboard --` because the same data as in the geomap is used. `Use results from panel: Geomap` should be selected from the dropdown menu.
 'Heatmap' should now be applied to the layer options in 4.
 A heatmap is created by reusing data from the first panel's queries.

+<div style="page-break-after: always;"></div>

-The following is the configuration:
+The following image shows the configuration:

 ![alt text](./docs/images/visualization/heatmap.png)